Booking & Travel Guide

 P.O.
 Box 74643 Cedar Rapids, IA 52407

 Our Charter Contract states: “No portion of the charter fee paid herein is refundable unless the Charterer provides the Company at least ninety (90) days written notice, prior to the start date of the charter of their intention to cancel and further provided that during such ninety days period the company is able to rebook the Yacht for the same charter dates under such terms and conditions at least as favorable to the Company as those set forth herein.
 There will be a $300.00 cancellation fee in the event of a refund.
 In the event that the Company has to cancel any portion of the charter due to severe weather or warnings of severe weather, a credit for the unused portion of the total charter fee will be issued.
 This credit can be used against any future charter with the Company depending on Yacht availability.
-We strongly recommend our clients to take out their own trip cancellation, medical and personal effects cover.
+We strongly recommend our clients to take out their own trip cancellation, medical and personal effects coverage.
 If you have any concerns at all about any part of this subject, give us a call, we are here to assist.

 After 90 days prior, deposits are non-refundable unless trip insurance is purchased.
 We recommend that all charters booking in low/off season purchase trip insurance in the instance a storm cancels your charter.
 Trip insurance is also advised if there is a chance your dates will change.
 Without insurance, the deposit will be lost.